Curacao Visitors Guide

 Taxis are an ideal option for short trips around vibrant Willemstad, but longer journeys and island tours are costly.
 Curacao’s taxis are not metered.
 Instead, drivers have rate sheets available for different destinations, although not every driver follows the rules.
 For this reason, it’s best to agree on a fare before you enter the cab.

 For example, a cab ride to the northwestern side of Curacao can cost you between $80 to $100 USD.
-Early morning (before 7 am) or late evening (after 11 pm), cab fares will increase the rate by 25%.
+Late evening (after 11 pm) or early morning (before 6 am), cab fares will increase the rate by 25%.
 This is also the case if you have more than 4 passengers in your cab.
 Keep in mind that taxi drivers in Curacao expect a 10% tip.

 Buses In Curacao